rmunn/commandline-wiki-clone/F# Development.md

 ```
 PM> Install-Package CommandLineParser.FSharp
 ```
-The package help in avoiding some Type conversion errors when using C# `CommandLineParser` package in F# development.

-The package auto install the dependency: `FSharp.Core`.
+The package has a dependency on: `FSharp.Core`.

 You can use all the features of c# package without limitation.